 2 dead in apparent domestic murder-suicide on Boone Drive

-BATON ROUGE - Two people were found dead Thursday in an apparent domestic murder-suicide that happened along Boone Drive.
+BATON ROUGE - Two elderly people were found dead Thursday in an apparent domestic murder-suicide that happened along Boone Drive.

 East Baton Rouge Sheriff's deputies were dispatched to a home around 10:30 a.m. where they discovered two bodies.